GenericMappingTools/gmt/doc/rst/source/grdselect.rst

 **-A**
     Append either directive **i** for intersection or **u** for union.
-We then report either the common region for all the grids (or cubes) that passes the tests (if any) or the maximum extent of all the sources that passed the tests.
+We then report either the common region for all the data sources that passed the tests (if any) or the maximum extent of all the sources that passed the tests.
     If **-A** is not used then we just list the names of the sources that passed the test.